 CovetED is flattered to share with our readers the designer’s inspirations and more about her main work principles.
 We were very curious about her inspirations and the way she makes her “retreat” to get inspired and bring fresh ideas to her projects.
 Answering this question, the interior design guru claimed that she finds inspiration everywhere, from travelling the globe sourcing accessories to reading books, and watching films whilst she relaxes at her cottage in the beautiful English countryside.
 Inspiration mainly comes to Hoppen when she takes a few minutes away from her normal routine to just sit back and reset her mind.

-All in all, CovetED wishes Kelly Hoppen all the best as she continues to move ahead full of new ideas, design novelties, and with new traveling impressions!
-CovetED Magazine will follow and be inspired by Your remarkable interior design masterpieces!
+All in all, CovetED wishes Kelly Hoppen all the best as she continues to move ahead full of new ideas, design novelties, and with new travelling impressions!
+CovetED Magazine will follow and be inspired by the designer’s remarkable interior design masterpieces!

 ♦ Coveted Magazine presents Secrets From Portugal ♦

 ♦♦ Feel free to share your thoughts in this article and come celebrate design with us!
 For more trends and information follow and subscribe to CovetED Magazine!
 Follow us on our social networks: Facebook | Twitter | Instagram | Pinterest | Google plus | Linked In ♦♦